Honing in on a topological zero-bias conductance peak: Results for the first setup

-In the superconducting region $b_{82}=b_{51}^*$, therefore only the term $2a_{81}k_{F}uv$, which is independent of position ($x$), contributes, and zero energy LDOS exhibits an exponential decay due to the factor $e^{-2\mu x}$ in Eq.~\eqref{ldns} in case of trivial superconductor junction in the S region.
-For N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction, the first three terms in Eq.~\eqref{ldnp} contribute to zero energy LDOS and zero energy LDOS show an oscillatory decay in the S region.
-Since our interest is on zero energy states, in Fig.~3, we show the spatial dependence of the zero-energy LDOS in metallic and superconducting regions for (a) N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction and (b) N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.
+In the superconducting region {$b_{82}=b_{51}^*$ and $b_{71}=b_{62}^*$,} therefore only the term {$2(a_{72}+a_{81})k_{F}uv$,} which is independent of position ($x$), contributes.
+Thus the zero energy LDOS exhibits an exponential decay due to the factor $e^{-2\mu x}$ in Eq.~\eqref{ldns} for the case of a trivial superconductor.
+For N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction, the first three terms in {Eq.~\eqref{ldnp1}} contribute to zero energy LDOS.
+Thus the zero energy LDOS shows an oscillatory decay in the S region.
+Since our interest is in zero energy states, see {Fig.~3,} wherein we show the spatial dependence of the zero-energy LDOS in metallic and superconducting regions for (a) N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction and (b) N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.
 For trivial superconductor junction, zero energy LDOS shows a nice oscillation in the metallic region with period $\frac{\pi}{q_{e}}$.
-However, for topological superconductor junction, it is independent of $x$ in the metallic region.
+However, the topological superconductor junction is independent of $x$ in the metallic region.
 The reason is that there is perfect Andreev reflection at zero energy in the topological superconductor junction.
-Therefore, zero energy LDOS has constant value of $\frac{\eta}{q_{e}\pi}$ in normal metal region.
-But in the case of trivial superconductor junction, due to the presence of the term $e^{-i2q_{e}(x+a)}$, zero energy LDOS show an oscillatory behavior in the normal metal region.
-In the superconducting region, zero-energy LDOS show an exponential decay in the case of trivial superconductor junction, while in the case of topological superconductor junction zero-energy LDOS exhibits an oscillatory decay with period $\frac{\pi}{k_{F}}$.
-Since zero-energy LDOS shows different behavior for trivial and topological junctions, thus via LDOS, one can distinguish a trivial zero-energy peak from a topological zero-energy peak.
+Therefore, zero energy LDOS has a constant value of $\frac{\eta}{q_{e}\pi}$ in the normal metal region.
+However, in the case of trivial superconductor junction, due to the presence of the term $e^{-i2q_{e}(x+a)}$, zero energy LDOS show an oscillatory behaviour in the normal metal region.
+In the superconducting region, zero-energy LDOS show an exponential decay in the case of trivial superconductor junction, while in the case of topological superconductor junction zero-energy, LDOS exhibits an oscillatory decay with period $\frac{\pi}{k_{F}}$.
+Since zero-energy LDOS shows different behaviour for trivial and topological junctions, thus via LDOS, one can distinguish a trivial zero-energy peak from a topological zero-energy peak.